 If you are applying for a savings account, we will obtain information about you from third parties such as CallCredit Limited who perform daily sanctions checks on our behalf of our account holders.

-If you are applying for a loan, we will obtain information about you from third parties such as Experian Ltd.
+If you are applying for a loan, we will obtain information about you from third parties such as a credit broker applying on your behalf, Experian Ltd or fraud prevention agencies.

 c) Information We Collect About You: With regard to any contact you may have with us or to each of your visits to our website, we will automatically collect the following information: